 - Malware communicating with command and control servers

 - DNS attacks - communication with malicious DNS resolvers

-A full list of the alerts provided by Azure Defender for DNS is on the alerts reference page.
+A full list of the alerts provided by Microsoft Defender for DNS is on the alerts reference page.

-To protect your DNS layer, enable Azure Defender for DNS for each of your subscriptions as described in Enable Azure Defender.
+To protect your DNS layer, enable Microsoft Defender for DNS for each of your subscriptions as described in Enable enhanced protections.

-Security alerts might be generated by Security Center or received by Security Center from different security products.
-To export all of these alerts to Azure Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Exporting alerts to a SIEM.
+- Security alerts might be generated by Defender for Cloud or received from other security products.
+To export all of these alerts to Microsoft Sentinel, any third-party SIEM, or any other external tool, follow the instructions in Exporting alerts to a SIEM.